 What is the difference between public relations and communication?
 PR and communications are so intertwined that distinguishing between the two may seem like splitting a hair.
 Public relations always involve communications, but communications does not always involve public relations.
 For example, advertising is communication, but it is not a form of public relations.
-The term communications encompass a variety of positions, skill sets, and ways to promote a company’s message both internally and externally.
+The term “communications” encompasses a variety of positions, skill sets, and ways to promote a company’s message, both internally and externally.
 More than ever, there are many similarities between public relations and strategic communications.
 Both require skill in delivering the desired message to customers, media, and stakeholders using the best communications techniques for their audiences and their organization’s goals, such as written word, video, graphics, and photography.
-The communication tools you use, including PR, depends on what you are trying to accomplish.
+The communication tools you use, including PR, depend on what you are trying to accomplish.

 We Always Communicate, Intentionally or Not

 People who go into a communications career often have a knack for conveying ideas through writing, speaking, or graphic design.
 Both verbal and non-verbal communications provide the foundation for specific communications professions, such as journalism, advertising, marketing, public speaking, graphic design, public affairs, advocacy, videography, website design, social media specialist, and public relations.
-Professional communicators are able to articulate the implications of a particular message – will they will perceive it as trustworthy?
+Professional communicators can articulate the implications of a particular message – will they will perceive it as trustworthy?
 Will it be memorable?